cpkgroup/insider/README.md

 - VueJS

 ## TODOs
-- Write tests
+- Write functional and unit tests
-- Do some refactor
+- Write validations
+- Write edit match in VueJs (API is exist for it)
+- Follow PSR and use php-cs-fixer
+- Add docs for APIs
+- Add doc blocks for all functions
+- Optimization playGame

 ## Author
 - [Mohamad Habibi](https://www.linkedin.com/in/habibimh)